United/Continental Merger Would Boost Fares

 "In the bigger cities where the low-cost airlines have a pretty good presence, usually the top 60 or 70 cities, basically they're going to keep what will be the four network airlines honest, to some degree," Seaney said.

 Experts agree that a major airline merger would support fares, but by how much and how quickly is still in debate.
 It depends in large part on how much capacity United and Continental remove from their combined system.

 Furthermore, it could take several months for the two airlines to blend their flight schedules.

-Joe Schweiterman, a transportation expert at DePaul University in Chicago, noted that the impact on consumers could also be muted by the fact that low-cost carriers such as Southwest and its peers still keep industry-wide fare increases in check.
+Joe Schweiterman, a transport expert at DePaul University in Chicago, noted that the impact on consumers could also be muted by the fact that low-cost carriers such as Southwest and its peers still keep industry-wide fare increases in check.

 "The days of worrying about cartel type dominance is over," he said.
 "There are just too many discount carriers now.

 Schweiterman said that any impact a merger has on fares could be imperceptible to many travellers.